 But I know better.
 To decolonize the mind is to confront the internalized hierarchies we have inherited.
 It means resisting the seductive prestige of English and daring to recover the languages our ancestors whispered, sang, and prayed in.
-It means refusing to be a stranger to yourself.
-So, I continue.
+It means refusing to be a stranger in your own soul.
+So I continue.
 I speak Gikuyu to my children, even when their answers come in English.
 I will continue writing in Gikuyu, even when the sentences stumble.
 I plant seeds of language, hoping they take root in a generation taught to be ashamed of them.
 This is not just about words.
 It is about memory, dignity, and cultural survival.
 It is about reclaiming stories colonization tried to erase.
 It is about ensuring that no child grows up believing their language is a curse to be hidden.
 And so I remain between Gikuyu and English-not in exile, but in resistance.
 In reclamation.
 In hope.
-As Ngũgĩ reminded us again and again, The journey to liberation must begin with the mother tongue and most important, to believe in ourselves.
+As Ngũgĩ reminded us, again and again: The journey to liberation must begin with the mother tongue.

-Diaspora times global news Published in Pakistan. \$1 ksh 0.00 all you need.
-Agent TEL 4049668550 https://kenyanparentsinusa.com Marketing Made Easy
+Diaspora times global news | Published in Pakistan. \$1 ksh 0.00 all you need.
+Agent TEL 4049668550 358.indd 2